-The time required to charge the battery will vary greatly depending on the ambient temperature and the battery's remaining capacity.

-For safety, charging in low temperatures (5-10°C/41-50°F) takes longer (up to approx. 4 hr.).
+- Charging a depleted battery takes approx. 2 hr. and 30 min. at room temperature (23°C/73°F).
+The time required to charge the battery will vary greatly depending on the ambient temperature and the battery's remaining capacity. - For safety, charging in low temperatures (5-10°C/41-50°F) takes longer (up to approx. 4 hr.).

-• Upon purchase, the battery is not fully charged.
-Charge the battery before use.

-- Charge the battery on the day before or on the day it is to be used.
-Charged batteries gradually lose their charge, even when they are not used. - After charging the battery, remove it and disconnect the charger from the power outlet. - When not using the camera, remove the battery.
+- Upon purchase, the battery is not fully charged.
+Charge the battery before use. - Charge the battery on the day before or on the day it is to be used.
+Charged batteries gradually lose their charge, even when they are not used. - After charging the battery, remove it and disconnect the charger from the power outlet. - You can attach the protective cover in a different orientation to indicate whether the battery is charged or not.